-Carib\$ is governed by its Governance Authority, comprised of a group of trusted public and private sector stakeholders1, with a common supranational mission to foster sustainable Caribbean development.
+Carib\$ is governed by its Governance Authority, comprised of a group of trusted public and private sector stakeholders, with a common supranational mission to foster sustainable Caribbean development.
 This multi-stakeholder network governs all aspects of the currency system, notably the core parameters of the currency such as the exchange rate, inflation, collateralization ratio and collateral basket composition.
-Furthermore they act as advisory board for CaribCoin Inc. on how to best introduce Carib\$ throughout the Caribbean.
+Furthermore they act as the Advisory Board for CaribCoin Inc., on how to best introduce Carib\$ throughout the Caribbean.